Florida man arrested for attempting to steal 2 airplanes from hangar

 According to the Hillsborough County Sheriff's Office, Drew Travis Bronnenberg, 28, of Panama City Beach, broke into the Peter O. Knight Airport around 8:30 p.m. on Sunday.

-Next, HCSO says that Bronnenberg broke into Hangar 5400 and attempted to start an Icon A5 Airplane valued at $285,000.
-Bronnerberg then removed an EZGO golf cart from the hangar valued at $6,500.
+Next, HCSO said Bronnenberg broke into Hangar 5400 and attempted to start an Icon A5 Airplane valued at $285,000.
+Bronnenberg then removed an EZGO golf cart from the hangar valued at $6,500.
 He drove the golf cart to fuel pumps inside the airport.
-He abandoned the golf cart and unlawfully entered an Intl Model 4200 fuel trick and started it.
+He abandoned the golf cart and unlawfully entered an Intl Model 4200 fuel truck and started it.

 Bronnenberg reportedly drove the truck to Hangar 5400 and crashed the truck into the side of the building, causing $250 worth of damage to the building.